SumanyaG/Alkalytics/README.md

-# Project Name
+# EcoTracker

-Developer Names:
+Developer Names: Sumanya Gulati, Jason Tran, Jennifer Ye, Kate Min

-Date of project start:
+Date of project start: 16 September 2024

-This project is ...
+Supervisors: Dr. Charles De Lannoy, Bassel Abdelkader

+This project is a data management system to optimize CO2 capture experiments and support green chemical production for climate change solutions.

 The folders and files for this project are as follows: